George Brown (footballer, born 1999): Early career

 In December 2022, Brown signed a two-year deal with Liga 1 side Persebaya Surabaya.
 On 18 January 2023, he made his professional debut as a substitute in a 5–0 win over Persita.
+On 15 November 2023, Brown was released by the club.
+Despite having previously been announced as released from his contract at Persebaya, later that month, he was revealed as a loan signing for Liga 2 side Persipal Palu.
+On 10 December 2023, he made his league debut for Persipal in a 2–0 defeat to Persiba Balikpapan.

+International career

+In September 2023, Brown earned his first call-up to the Indonesia U23 squad for the 2022 Asian Games.

 Personal life

 Brown was born in England to an English father and Indonesian mother.
-His brother is fellow footballer Jack Alan Brown.
+His brother is fellow footballer Jack Brown.
 He attended Brentwood School in Essex growing up.